method5/method5/administer_method5.md

 1: Install Method5 on remote databases.
 ---------------------------------------

 Run this command on the management server, as a DBA, to generate a SQL*Plus script.
 It's a big script, use a GUI program like Oracle SQL Developer so you can easily save the output.
+(If you're using Oracle SQL Developer, use the "Run Statement" button, not the "Run Script" button.)

 	select method5.method5_admin.generate_remote_install_script() from dual;